w3c/wai-intro-wcag/new-in-21.md

 <p><span class="persona"><a href="https://www.w3.org/WAI/people-use-web/user-stories/#reporter">Alex</a>, reporter with repetitive stress injury who uses voice recognition software:</span></p>
 <blockquote class="quotes">
   <p>Problem: &quot;It understood most of my voice  commands until I got to the Send button.
 I kept saying 'Send' and it didn't  work.&quot;</p>
-  <p>Note: It was visually labelled 'send' but the 'name' in the  code was 'submit'.
+  <p class="qnote">Note: It was visually labelled 'send' but the 'name' in the  code was 'submit'.
 It would have worked if the 'name' started with 'send'.</p>
 </blockquote>
 <p><a href="https://www.w3.org/WAI/WCAG21/Understanding/label-in-name.html">Understanding Label in Name</a></p>